 Since by now you must have understood the gist of how public speaking came into existence and its evolution, these are the three types of public speaking that were used back then as well as are being used till today.

 1) Speaking to Inform

 This type of public speaking is used when the orator wants to inform the audience about something.
 It is used in order to impart information about a particular issue or topic.
-For instance, providing information about a new product via a presentation, or holding a college seminar in order to make students aware about the new courses.
+For instance, providing information about a new product via a presentation, or holding a college seminar in order to make students aware of the new courses.

-When you are giving an informative speech to the audience, you first need to undergo an extensive research, so as to provide facts and insightful information.
+When you are giving an informative speech to the audience, you first need to undergo extensive research, so as to provide facts and insightful information.

-Dating back to the ancient Greek civilization that depended on the eloquent orators, so as to inform and uplift the society as a whole.
+Dating back to the ancient Greek civilization that depended on eloquent orators, so as to inform and uplift the society as a whole.

 In fact, till today some of those speeches are read and studied as literature.

 2) Speaking to Persuade, Motivate, or to Actuate

 Persuasive speech is often considered by the speaker when he wants to persuade his audience over something.
 Here, you basically try to convince the audience about your idea and why is it important for them to act upon it.

 For instance, when a salesman is trying to convince the customers to buy his product.
 So here, he will try and persuade the buyers by showing the importance of his product in their life.